CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab12-Gettingstarted.md

 ## Overview

-In this lab, you will build a multi-agent workflow in Azure AI Foundry using the Semantic Kernel SDK.
-You will deploy the gpt-4.1 model and configure a Python client app with your project’s endpoint and key.
-Next, you will create three agents: the Summarizer Agent to condense customer feedback, the Classifier Agent to determine sentiment, and the Action Agent to recommend next steps.
-You will then define a sequential orchestration so each agent’s output feeds into the next and run the workflow in Cloud Shell.
-By the end of the lab, you will have tested the solution with different customer feedback inputs and observed the agents working together to analyze, classify, and recommend actions.
+In this hands-on lab, you’ll gain practical experience in building a multi-agent workflow using **Azure AI Foundry** and the **Semantic Kernel SDK**.
+You’ll start by deploying the **gpt-4.1** model and configuring a Python client application with your project’s endpoint and key.
+Next, you’ll create three agents: a **Summarizer Agent** to condense customer feedback, a **Classifier Agent** to evaluate sentiment, and an **Action Agent** to recommend next steps.
+You’ll then define a sequential orchestration so each agent’s output flows into the next, and run the workflow in **Azure Cloud Shell**.
+By the end of this lab, you’ll be confident in designing and testing a multi-agent system where specialized agents collaborate to analyze, classify, and generate actionable insights from customer feedback.

 ## Objectives